MBRC stimulus package

 MBRC approved a $34.2m stimulus package for the 2020/21 financial year to assist residents, community groups, community clubs and business experiencing financial distress, along with accelerating works to help business and local people employed on local projects.

 It has delivered specific relief actions for at-risk groups including ratepayers in financial distress, struggling community groups and clubs, and food businesses that have been forced to shut or fundamentally change their operations.

 $3.5 million worth of rate relief to recipients of the Federal Government’s Coronavirus Supplement.
 In Q4 2019-2020 and Q1 2020-2021, Council provided a rebate of up to $200 to owner-occupier ratepayers receiving the Federal Government’s coronavirus supplement.

 Council has resolved that interest will not be charged on overdue rates and charges for the period 1 April 2020 to 31 March 2021.

 Community response and recovery program

-$3 million for grants to community groups and clubs - applications are now open.
-Council will give preference to projects that use local procurement and local suppliers.
+$3 million was provided for grants to community groups and clubs with preference given to projects that used local procurement and local suppliers.
+Applications have now closed.

 Accelerated asset maintenance works